jasonsbeer/Amiga-N2630/README.md

 NOTE: The A2091 hard drive card will not operate correctly when using Kickstart 1.x on a revision 6.2 or newer Amiga 2000* with the N2630 or A2630 CPU cards.
 You must use Kickstart 2.04 or newer.

+[Click here](https://github.com/jasonsbeer/Amiga-N2630/wiki) to see a list of devices tested with the N2630 in the Wiki.

 *Includes the Amiga 2000 EATX.

 <p align="center">